Safety probe launched into 40,000 Hyundais after reports of power loss

 (The Hill) – National Highway Traffic Safety Administration (NHTSA) regulators are looking into reports of power loss issues in Hyundai Ioniq 5 vehicles.

-The NHTSA’s Office of Defects Investigation (ODI) said it’s received 30 consumer complaints “alleging a loss of motive power” in 2022 Model Year Hyundai Ioniq 5 vehicles.
+The NHTSA’s Office of Defects Investigation (ODI) said it has received 30 consumer complaints “alleging a loss of motive power” in 2022 Model Year Hyundai Ioniq 5 vehicles.

 Roughly 39,500 of the vehicles are estimated to be in the affected population, according to an ODI document.